-Once this is complete, set the coal down on the foil and check again.
-On either side of the coal (where your tongs were), the coal should still be unlit.
-Blow on the coal until these portions are also lit.
 NEVER light the coal on top of the bowl.
 This will cause accelerant particles to get into the bowl and change the flavor of the tobacco.

 - For natural coal users (ex. compressed coconut Coco Nara coals): light your coals on the stove (or on fire) until they are completely orange.
 Flip them while on the stove (or on fire) as necessary to ensure that the entire coal is glowing orange all the way around.
 Blow as necessary to ensure the coal lights properly.
 Do not light natural coals on a glass top stove as there is a high risk of cracking and marking the glass.
 Most people prefer a coil stove but a gas range stove works just as well with a little finesse.

 - Take slow and well spaced out draws from the hookah.
-It’s not a race so sit back and relax.
+It’s not a race, so sit back and relax.

 Hookah Heat Management